HaochongYANG/HaochongYANG.github.io/_pages/research.md

 <img src="../images/burrIII.png" alt="BurrIII" align="left" style="width: 200px; height: auto; margin-right: 20px;" />

-<p><strong>Description:</strong> This research introduces the modified Burr III Odds Ratio–G distribution, a novel statistical model that integrates the odds ratio concept with the foundational Burr III distribution.
-The study focuses on a key subclass within this innovative framework, designated as the Burr III Scaled Inverse Odds Ratio–G (B-SIOR-G) distribution.
-By effectively combining the odds ratio with the Burr III distribution, this model enhances both flexibility and predictive accuracy.
-The paper delves into the mathematical and statistical properties of this distribution family, including hazard rate functions, quantile functions, moments, and more.
-Through rigorous simulations, the robustness of the B-SIOR-G model is affirmed.
-The model's flexibility and practicality are demonstrated through its application to four datasets, showcasing its superior efficacy over several well-established distributions.</p>
+<p><strong>Description:</strong> This research presents the modified Burr III Odds Ratio–G distribution, a novel statistical model that integrates the odds ratio with the Burr III distribution.
+Focusing on the Burr III Scaled Inverse Odds Ratio–G (B-SIOR-G) subclass, this model enhances flexibility and predictive accuracy.
+The study explores the mathematical and statistical properties of the distribution, including hazard rates, quantiles, and moments.
+Rigorous simulations confirm the robustness of the B-SIOR-G model, and its application to four datasets demonstrates its superior efficacy compared to established distributions.</p>
 <p><strong>Supervisor:</strong> Professor.
 Shusen Pu</p>